orchestral/orchestra/docs/extension.md

 ### Disable configuration

-Extension developer can disable configuration option by adding `"configure" : false`, To do this edit your definition file.
+Extension developer can disable configuration option by adding `"configurable" : false`, To do this edit your definition file.

 	{
 		"name"        : "OneAuth",